 Leone is counter rucking on the Munster 10 metre line, tying in more bodies, slowing the possession even more before the referee warns him off and Murray can get the ball away.
 Alex Dunbar screams up off the line forcing Munster to pass deep to Zebo, so deep in fact that he’s only three or four metres from his own 22.
 He does have space but Ruaridh takes his ankles forcing the visitor’s most dangerous runner to ship the ball on.

 Big Bad Bob Watch – Glasgow’s number 6 is loping across, the closest forward to the action developing down the Main Stand wing on the Scotstoun pitch.
-His presence allows Tommy not to engage Hanrahan but slide over onto Andrew Conway.
+His presence allows Tommy to bypass Hanrahan and slide over to cover Andrew Conway.
 The Munster player is running down the five metre channel, incredibly close to the touchline where the coaching staff and 30 or 40 Glasgow players are massed, just waiting for the final whistle to blow.

 The final moments are chaotic.
 Tommy’s slipping as Conway tries to step back into the field of play – but there’s no way he’s letting his man go.